 This is what usually makes chicken salad not-so-healthy.
 Regular mayonnaise is made of ingredients like soybean oil, eggs, sugar, vinegar, and preservatives.
-Soybean oil is highly processed, made from GMO soybeans, has a high Omega 6 to Omega 3 ratio, and can cause inflammation.
+Soybean oil is highly processed, made from GMO soybeans, has a high Omega 6 to Omega 3 ratio, which can cause inflammation.
 The food we eat should have close to a 1:1 balance of Omega 6 to Omega 3 fatty acids.
 Too much Omega 6 fatty acids in our diet can be very harmful.

 Then add the rest of the ingredients – 1/2 teaspoon salt, 1/2 teaspoon black pepper, 1 teaspoon garlic powder, 1/2 teaspoon thyme, 1/2 Cup chopped walnuts (or whatever kind of nuts you have on hand and want to use), 1/2 red onion chopped, 1 Cup red grapes sliced in half,1 celery stalk chopped (not pictured), and the juice of 1/2 a lemon.
 You can also add in some chopped green apple.